 Setting up a Will trust allows you to dictate in detail who gets what, and when.

-Protecting your share of a house
+Protecting your share of your home

-Passing your home to your children
+Passing your share of your home to your children

 Similarly, if you have remarried during your life and you have children from your first marriage, it is important to ensure that they inherit what you would wish them to have.
 If your estate passes outright to your new spouse, there is a risk that they may leave it to any children they have, or that the money will be spent by them, for example, on care home fees or in a bad investment.

 By leaving a life interest in the property to your new spouse, you can be sure that eventually your share will be able to pass to your children or other beneficiary of your choice.
 Any asset can be included in a life interest trust, although this is most commonly the family home.